stevotron/php-class-Router/README.md

 # php-class-Router

-A simple class returing a string for a defined preg mathed GET varaiable.
+A simple class returing a string for a defined preg matched GET varaiable.

 ## Examples